- Breast lump

-- An examination of discharge released from the breast to see if the cells are cancerous (malignant)
+- An examination of discharge released from the breast to see if the cells are abnormal (atypical) or indicate cancer.

 Intraductal papilloma is a small, noncancerous (benign) tumor that grows in a milk duct of the breast.

-Intraductal papilloma occurs most often in women ages 35 - 55.
+Intraductal papilloma occurs most often in women ages 35 to 55.
 The causes and risk factors are unknown.

 Other tests include:

 There may be support groups for women with breast disease in your area.
-Ask your doctor or other health care provider for a recommendation.
+Ask your provider for a recommendation.

 Complications of surgery can include bleeding, infection, and anesthesia risks.
 If the biopsy shows cancer, you may need further surgery.

-Call your health care provider if you notice any breast discharge or a breast lump.
+Call your provider if you notice any breast discharge or a breast lump.

 - Review date: